Essential Concepts#

 An OCI Image Registry:

-Holds the Generic IOC container images and their dependencies.
-Also used to hold the helm Charts that define the shared elements between all domains.
+Holds the Generic IOC container images and their dependencies, plus the global Helm Chart shared between domains.
+Tested on:

 • DockerHub